-In addition, on July 13, the MRAC adopted a market best practice known as "SOFR First".
-SOFR First is designed to help market participants decrease reliance on USD LIBOR in light of statements from the Financial Stability Board and the International Organization of Securities Commissions on the LIBOR transition which reinforce U.S prudential regulators' guidance that banks should cease entering new contracts that reference USD LIBOR post December 31, 2021.
-SOFR First recommends a phased approach to be completed by December 31, 2021, The first phase, completed on July 26, implemented the MRAC recommendation that interdealer brokers would replace their trading of LIBOR linear swaps with trading of SOFR linear swaps.
-In light of the successful implementation of this first phase of SOFR First and the ARRC's assessment of whether a forward looking term rate based on SOFR published by the CME Group (Term SOFR) were being met, the ARRC formally announced that Term SOFR was an appropriate fallback to LIBOR to be used for certain types of currently outstanding loans, floating rate notes (which would include certain outstanding Systemwide Debt Securities) and derivatives based on LIBOR when LIBOR was discontinued or deemed unrepresentative, and, in more limited circumstances, for new loans, floating rate notes and other transactions, including certain derivatives. successful implementation of SOFR First and the ARRC's support of Term SOFR are expected to increase the volume of transactions quoted in SOFR, supporting the implementation of the transition away from LIBOR.
+In addition, on July 13, 2021, the MRAC adopted a market best practice known as "SOFR SOFR First is designed to help market First". participants decrease reliance on USD LIBOR in light of statements from the Financial Stability Board and International Organization of Securities the Commissions on the LIBOR transition which reinforce U.S prudential regulators' guidance that banks should cease entering new contracts that reference USD LIBOR post December 31, 2021.
+SOFR First recommends a phased approach to be completed by December 31, 2021.
+The first phase and second phases relating to the MRAC recommendation that interdealer brokers replace trading in linear swaps and currency swaps that reference LIBOR with swaps that reference SOFR were completed on July 26, 2021 and September 21, 2021, respectively, and that the third phase relating to MRAC recommendation of the replacement of certain non-linear derivatives (caps, collars and floors) that reference LIBOR, is to begin on November 8, 2021.
+The timing for the fourth and final phase of SOFR First relating to exchange traded derivatives has yet to be determined.

+In light of the successful implementation of this first phase of SOFR First and the ARRC's assessment of whether a forward looking term rate based on SOFR published by the CME Group (Term SOFR) were being met, the ARRC formally announced that Term SOFR was an appropriate fallback to LIBOR to be used for certain types of currently outstanding loans, floating rate notes (which would include certain outstanding Systemwide Debt Securities) and derivatives based on LIBOR when LIBOR was discontinued or deemed unrepresentative, and, in more limited circumstances, for new loans, floating rate notes and other transactions, including certain derivatives.
+The successful implementation of SOFR First and the ARRC's support of Term SOFR are expected to increase the volume of transactions quoted in SOFR, supporting the implementation of the transition away from LIBOR.